 - 1. Parking Lot: Siedentop has no space for on-street parking so a small parking lot must be created if the parcel is developed into a park.
 The parking area shown on the map is for eight stalls, but this can be enlarged depending on need. - Pickleball / Multi-Use Court.
 The area shown on the map can fit at least four pickleball courts or be a multi-use courts that can accommodate several different activities depending on need.
 A court-based recreational activity should also accommodate occasional creek flooding without too much damage or cleanup maintenance afterwards. - 3.
-Shade Shelter & Gathering Plaza.
-A small shade shelter and plaza can be built between the parking area and the courts to provide a central, comfortable place to rest out of the sun.
+Pavilion/Restroom & Gathering Plaza.

+A small restroom/shade shelter and plaza can be built between the parking area and the courts to provide a central, comfortable place to rest out of the sun.
 This parcel is currently an open field with no shade and a shaded place to sit will be greatly appreciated by visitors.
+A flood-resistant restroom could be included with the pavilion as an added convenience to park visitors.